Securely Share Joint Accounts With a Spouse

 A practical setup has three layers.
 The first layer is the password manager itself, where the passwords live.
 The second layer is account protection, including multi-factor authentication, recovery methods and current devices.
 The third layer is planning context: who owns the account, what bills or services depend on it, where related documents are stored and what should happen if one spouse is unavailable.

-The United States National Institute of Standards and Technology sets out detailed authentication principles in NIST guidance, and the core lesson for households is simple: authentication depends on more than a memorable password.
+The United States National Institute of Standards and Technology sets out detailed authentication principles in sp800 63b html, and the core lesson for households is simple: authentication depends on more than a memorable password.
 Access needs to be deliberate, current and recoverable by the right person in the right circumstances.

 The Federal Trade Commission also recommends strong, unique passwords and extra account protections in its FTC account protection advice.
 For a spouse, that means avoiding reused passwords, handwritten master lists, shared email inboxes as a recovery shortcut and informal “just ask me later” arrangements.